The Art Of Delay

 From endless feedback loops to stereo width, adding space and dimension to false perceptions of panning the world really is your oyster.

-In this article I’m going to explore a few of my favourite delay techniques that should hopefully inspire you to explore, experiment and get creative in your productions.
+In this article I’m going to explore a few of my favourite techniques that should hopefully inspire you to explore, experiment and get creative.

 False Stereo – Sample Delays

 This simple technique can be applied to most delays that offer L & R delay flexibility but for this example we’ll use Logics very own sample delay.
 This craft tool allows us to delay the signal of one side of our audio creating the illusion that the sound, which was once placed centrally, is now off to one side.